 Want to know more about New Zealand?
 Check out our podcast.
 We talk world-class diving, blood-pumping adrenalin, and road-tripping in a camper van.

-From the Tongariro Alpine Crossing to walking among the Putangirua Pinnacles, we round up seven of the best trails to go tramping on the North Island.
+From the Tongariro Alpine Crossing to walking among the Putangirua Pinnacles, we round up seven of the best hiking trails on the North Island.

 On the east coast of New Zealand’s South Island, nestled between the wild Pacific Ocean and the Seaward Kaikoura mountains, this small town packs a punch when it comes to adventure and wildlife.